databricks-academy/large-language-models/README.md

 ---
 ## How do I install the datasets and models locally?
-1. To improve performance of the code, we highly recommend pre-installing the datasets and models by running the `LLM 00a - Install Datasets`
+1. To improve performance of the code, we highly recommend pre-installing the datasets and models by running the `LLM 00a - Install Datasets` notebook. </br>
     <img width="400" alt="install_datasets_file" src="https://files.training.databricks.com/images/llm/installdatasets1.png">

 2. You should run this script before running any of the other notebooks.
 This can take up to 25mins to complete.